Apple Cinnamon Cupcakes

 - Preheat the oven to 350°F. Line a muffin pan with liners.

-- To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the grated apple, canola oil, cane sugar, light brown sugar, eggs, flour, cinnamon, baking powder, and sea salt in that order.
-Mix on low until combined.
+- To make the batter: In a large mixing bowl, add the grated apple, canola oil, cane sugar, light brown sugar, and eggs.
+Mix together until combined.

 - Fill cupcake liners three-quarters full.